What is Impulse Turbine, Its Uses Diagram and How it Works?

 An impulse turbine is a device that uses the kinetic energy of the fluid to strike the blades through the nozzle. in these turbines, a set of rotating machinery operates at atmospheric pressure.
 They are suitable for high head and low flow rates.

-When the water hits the turbine blades at high speed causing the turbine to spin and a shaft connected to the generator will allow the electricity to generated.
+When the water hits the turbine blades at high speed, causing the turbine to spin, a shaft connected to the generator will allow the electricity to be generated.
 This makes it suitable for extracting energy from the high head and low flow conditions.

 This is because of the rotation of the runner at atmospheric pressure and not as a submerged turbine.